-Your hormones will remain at higher levels when your breastfeed.
-This helps to control your bleeding and tail it off at a more natural rate.
-You may feel your tummy tightening, or pains as you feed you baby.
+Your hormones will remain at higher levels when you’re breastfeeding.
+This helps to control your bleeding, and tail it off at a more natural rate.
+You may feel your tummy tightening or pains as you feed your baby.
 Breastfeeding helps your uterus to contract and can cause small gushes of blood.
 This should settle after you have finished feeding.

-You may have experienced some problem I the third stage which can affect your bleeding.
-Usually these can make you bleed longer or cause more clotting.
-Longer recovery times usually occur in women who had:
+You may have experienced some problems in the third stage of labor, which can affect your bleeding.
+Usually, these can make you bleed longer or cause more clotting.
+Longer recovery times usually occur in women who had an: